ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 - `--processors`: New number of processors for the server instance.
 - `--processor-type`: New processor type for the server instance.
 - `--profile-id`: SAP profile ID.
+- `--storage-pool-affinity`: Indicates if all volumes attached to the server must reside in the same storage pool.
+If set to false then volumes from any storage type and pool can be attached to the PVM instance; This impacts PVM instance snapshot, capture, and clone.
+For capture and clone only data volumes that are of the same storage type and in the same storage pool of the PVM instance's boot volume can be included.
+For snapshot all data volumes to be included in the snapshot must reside in the same storage type and pool.
+Once set to false, cannot be set back to true unless all volumes attached reside in the same storage type and pool.
 - `--json`: Format output in JSON.

 ---